-A student who fails during any term to attain a cumulative quality point average at or above the level indicated below for the GPA (Grade Point Average) hours (inclusive of any Learning Support courses) will be placed on academic probation for the following term.
+A student who fails during any term to attain a cumulative quality point average of at least a 2.0 for the credit hours attempted will be placed on academic probation for the subsequent term.

 Suspension terms are as follows:

 |First-time suspension||One term (semester)|

 |Second suspension||Two terms|

 In all instances, the summer term does not apply as a term served for suspension.
 For the student who is suspended at the end of the spring semester, the following fall semester is considered to be the term of suspension.

 A third suspension of “Dismissal” may be appealed to the Vice-President for Student Learning after a period of two years absence from enrollment at the college.

 A student who has been academically suspended either from RSCC or is currently suspended from another college or university may request an appeal through the Admissions and Retention Committee.
 If the student feels that there were extenuating circumstances (e.g. errors in their transcript, documentable medical or psychological problems, court or military duty, etc.) that caused the academic problems, they may appeal to the committee for reinstatement.